 Gary King believes that June 22nd, 1991 was the perfect day of his life – the day when he and his four friends went on the Golden Mile, a crawl of the twelve pubs in their hometown of Newton Haven.
+However, they ended up becoming so trashed they never completed the journey.
 Gary believes his life has been all downhill since then.
-However, they ended up becoming so trashed they never completed the journey.
 He now decides to reunite his four friends, Andy Knightley, Oliver Chamberlain, Steven Prince and Peter Page, to return to Newton Haven and complete the Golden Mile.
 This takes some persuasion as the other four have now settled down and have wives and respectable careers, while Andy has even sworn off drinking.
 Back in Newton Haven, they set out on their tour, finding the pubs have changed and that none of the locals remembers them.
 In the bathroom, Gary gets into a fight with a youth and is startled when the teen’s head comes off and starts spouting blue blood.
 As they continue the pub-crawl, they realise that the townspeople have been replaced by alien robots.
 The robots explain to them that they want humanity to join a peaceful galactic congress and have altered some of the locals to be more acceptable.
-Pursued by the robots, they try to make an escape from town, with Gary still determined to complete the Golden Mile, before they too are claimed.
+Pursued by the robots, they try to make an escape from town before they too are claimed, with Gary still determined to complete the Golden Mile.

 With The World’s End, Wright, Pegg and Frost return to wrap up a trilogy of films that are preceded by Shaun of the Dead and Hot Fuzz.
-These have been referred to by Wright as the Three Flavours Cornetto Trilogy after an interviewer asked about the significance of the reappearance of the British ice cream in each film.
-The three films are held together by nothing other than the three of them working together.
-There are a number of similarities between The World’s End and Shaun of the Dead – if you could imagine the pub siege scenes from Shaun having been combined not with zombies but a madcap equivalent of a body snatchers film, while both have a long preamble taking us through Pegg’s protagonist’s nowhere life.
+After an interviewer asked about the significance of the reappearance of the British ice cream in each film, these were referred to by Wright as the Three Flavours Cornetto Trilogy.
+Beyond that, the three films are held together by nothing other than Wright, Pegg and Frost working together.
+There are a number of similarities between The World’s End and Shaun of the Dead – if you could imagine the pub siege scenes from Shaun having been combined not with zombies but a madcap equivalent of a Body Snatchers film.
+Both films also have a long preamble taking us through Pegg’s protagonist’s nowhere life.

-While seeming to be a bittersweet nostalgia/reunion comedy at the outset, around about the 40-minute point The World’s End takes an abrupt turn that spins everything on its head to become an alien invasion film.
+While seeming to be a bittersweet nostalgia/reunion comedy at the outset, around about the 40-minute point The World’s End takes an abrupt turn that spins everything on its head to become an Alien Invasion film.
 It is not unakin to From Dusk Till Dawn (1996) where we spent half the film engaged in what appeared to be a getaway thriller before vampires were abruptly thrown into the mix.
-From this point, The World’s End becomes a comedic take on a film such as Invasion of the Body Snatchers (1956) and in particular The Stepford Wives (1975) with the group fleeing through the town trying to avoid being replaced by robots.
-(Although part of me kept wondering throughout about the sanity of Simon Pegg and the others who, instead of doing the most rational thing and fleeing the town, keep insisting on completing the pub-crawl and getting increasingly plastered as a response to the menace).
+From this point, The World’s End becomes a comedic take on a film like Invasion of the Body Snatchers (1956) and in particular The Stepford Wives (1975) with the group fleeing through the town trying to avoid being replaced by robots.
+(Although part of me kept wondering throughout about the sanity of Simon Pegg and the others who, instead of doing the most rational thing and fleeing the town, keep insisting on completing the pub crawl and getting increasingly plastered as a response to the menace).